LastS3cond/RedditSentimentAnalysis/README.md

 In order to run it, one will need to go to reddit's website and request developers use of its API.
 After doing so, put your developer information within the relevant_data method.
 After doing so, you will be free to run the software!

-Some further improvements I will be working on is code clean-up, webscraping and saving a practice dataset, and more complex sentiment analysis (angry, happy, sad).
+Some further improvements I will be working on is code clean-up, webscraping and saving a practice dataset (comments_save file), and more complex sentiment analysis (angry, happy, sad).